w3c/wot-security/wot-security-metadata.md

       ]
     }

-To Discuss: OpenAPI also allows a description in various places, for example associated with the scopes of an OAuth flow.
+*To discuss:* OpenAPI also allows a description in various places, for example associated with the scopes of an OAuth flow.
 This would be useful to include as well but since it would also be useful elsewhere, should be part of a more general discussion.